 3. Caulk the tub and shower

-Latex caulk is easier to use, but silicone caulk lasts longer.
-Lowe’s buying guide tells the pros and cons of latex caulk vs. silicone caulk.
+Latex caulk is easier to apply, but silicone caulk lasts longer.
+Some products combine the best of both types.

 4. Inspect the sump pump